Chapter 5

 expected Britain to win.

-legislative actions; many move to England or Canada – est. Quebec – some return
+legislative actions; many move to England or Canada est.

 after Revolution.